Overhauling the Aileron Bellcrank

 Also verify that the bolt holes for the HEIM bearings are not elongated:

 The bearings are press-fit into the bellcrank.
-You can get them out without much force by carefully heating up the bellcrank evenly.
+You can get them out without much force by evenly heating up the bellcrank.

 Push them out with a drift.